mozilla/ichnaea/docs/install/devel.rst

     cd ichnaea
     git submodule update --init --recursive

-Next you need to use the ``./server`` helper script to download and create all the required docker containers.
+For a development environment, you need to use the ``./server`` helper script to download and create all the required docker containers.
 As a first command you can use:

 .. code-block:: bash